isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-debiasSING: finding and fixing biases in the human–AI complex.md

 </table>
 <p>This project aims to address biases in AI, and its interaction with potentially
 biased human users, constituting an urgent and dynamic policy challenge.</p>
-<p>This project is structured in three work packages to conceptualize, measure,
+<p>This project is structured in three work packages to conceptualise, measure,
 and counteract these biases.</p>
 <ul data-tight="true" class="tight">
 <li>